 - Why does Hulu keep cutting out?

 If video playback is slow or unreliable, it may be an issue on Hulu‘s side.
-However, you might also want to check if you’re experiencing a poor Internet connection, which can affect the service.
+More so, poorly set VPN settings can also affect your Hulu connection.

 - Why is Hulu giving me an error message?